 The perpetrators of sexual abuse rarely discriminate; individuals of all ages, genders, ethnicities, and social-economic statuses can be subject to this misconduct in an array of contexts and circumstances.
 Many survivors of sexual abuse never report these crimes due to a sense of fear and shame.

 Sexual trauma can have life-long effects on the health and wellness of survivors.
-Research reflects that survivors are more likely to suffer from a host of adverse conditions, including: post-traumatic stress disorder (“PTSD”); depression; anxiety; anti-social behavior; addiction; and suicidal ideations.
+Research reflects that survivors are more likely to suffer from a host of adverse conditions, including: post-traumatic stress disorder (PTSD), depression, anxiety, anti-social behavior, addiction, and suicidal ideations.

+Slater Slater Schulman LLP is representing over thousands of individuals who have suffered from sexual abuse as children.
 If you or someone you love is a survivor of sexual abuse and wishes to file a claim, please contact Slater Slater Schulman LLP for a free consultation by filling out the form on this page or by calling our office at (800) 251-6990.